Eng | |

 • Receive detailed recommendations and feedback on the strengths and weaknesses of your quality programme

-• Gain extensive publicity and press coverage from Award Media Sponsors as a winner
+• Gain extensive publicity and press coverage from Award Media Sponsors as a role model or resilience and sustained success

 • Boost pride and morale among your staff